nya3jp/flex/README.md

 # Flex

-Flex is a workload distribution system tailored for programming contests.
+Flex is a simple workload distribution system.

 ## Usage